MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-jboss-eap-on-azure-app-service.md

 ### Create and Deploy Web App(s)

-You will need to create a Web App on your App Service Plan for every WAR file deployed to your JBoss EAP server.
+You'll need to create a Web App on your App Service Plan for every WAR file deployed to your JBoss EAP server.

 > [!NOTE]
 > While it's possible to deploy multiple WAR files to a single web app, this is highly undesirable.
 Deploying multiple WAR files to a single web app prevents each application from scaling according to its own usage demands.
 It also adds complexity to subsequent deployment pipelines.
 If multiple applications need to be available on a single URL, consider using a routing solution such as [Azure Application Gateway](/azure/application-gateway/).

 #### Maven applications

-If your application is built from a Maven POM file, [use the Webapp plugin for Maven](/azure/app-service/containers/quickstart-java#configure-the-maven-plugin) to create the Web App and deploy your application.
+If your application is built from a Maven POM file, use the Webapp plugin for Maven to create the Web App and deploy your application.
+For more information, see the [Configure the Maven plugin](/azure/app-service/containers/quickstart-java#configure-the-maven-plugin) section of [Quickstart: Create a Java app on Azure App Service](/azure/app-service/containers/quickstart-java).

 #### Non-Maven applications